Astroua/TurbuStat/docs/tutorials/statistics/mvc_example.rst

 The unnormalized centroid can be recovered by multiplying the normal centroid value by the zeroth moment.
 The line width array here is the square root of the velocity dispersion.
 These three arrays must be passed to `~turbustat.statistics.MVC`:

     >>> mvc = MVC(moment1, moment0, lwidth)  # doctest: +SKIP

+The header is read in from `moment1` to convert into angular scales.
+Alternatively, a different header can be given with the `header` keyword.

+Calculating the power spectrum, radially averaging, and fitting a power-law are accomplished through the `~turbustat.statistics.MVC.run` command:

+    >>> mvc.run(verbose=True, ang_units=True, unit=u.arcsec)  # doctest: +SKIP
                                OLS Regression Results
     ==============================================================================
     Dep.
 Variable:                      y   R-squared:                       0.967